Write local SID to correct DB file

 Also fixsid.py looked like it fixed the group issue, yet then the username was just an SSID in windows.
 I had to actually change the user id number for that user and then re-do the storage setup with permissions / run recursively to make the user work again.
 I am not sure why, I just know that things break when changing the hostname consistently.

-#17 Updated by Dru Lavigne about 2 years ago
+#17 Updated by Dru Lavigne over 2 years ago

 Method to test: